tbhbhbh/main/collated/main/conantteo.md

     public static final String MESSAGE_USAGE = COMMAND_WORD
             + ": Export all contacts or specified person identified by the index number "
-            + "used in the last person listing into a VCard file.\n"
+            + "used in the last person listing into a vCard file.\n"
             + "Parameters: all or INDEX [INDEX]... (must be a positive integer)\n"
             + "Example: " + COMMAND_WORD + " 1 2" + " or " + COMMAND_WORD + " all";

     public static final String MESSAGE_EXPORT_PERSON_SUCCESS = "Export Person: %1$s\n"
-            + "Please close the app before moving the vcf file to another location.";
+            + "Please close the app before moving the contacts.vcf file to another location.";

     public static final String DEFAULT_FILE_DIR = "./data/";
     public static final String DEFAULT_FILE_NAME = "contacts.vcf";